sf-wdi-38/personal-portfolio/README.md

 ## Learn Git Training

-You should finish the first part of this training on Monday, and the second part on Tuesday.
+You should finish the first part of this training on Monday, and the second part on Thursday.

 ### Monday Training